freeseek/mocha/wdl/README.md

 * Have the basic configuration files, <a href="docker.json">docker.json</a>, <a href="GRCh37.json">GRCh37</a>, and <a href="GRCh38.json">GRCh38</a> available in your Google bucket making sure that variables **docker_json_file** and **ref_json_file** point to the Google bucket locations where you have located them
 * Upload your CSV/BPM/EGT/XML/ZIP manifest files in the same location in your Google bucket, such as **gs://your-google-bucket/manifests/** and making sure that the **manifest_path** variable points to that path including the trailing **/**.
 Alternatively you can leave the **manifest_path** variable empty and include the full paths in the **batch_tsv_file** table
 * Upload your IDAT/GTC/CEL/CHP/TXT/VCF files to your Google bucket, if you have uploaded CHP/TXT files, make sure you upload also the corresponding SNP **AxiomGT1.snp-posteriors.txt** and report **AxiomGT1.report.txt** files
 * Format two TSV tables describing samples and batches as explained in the inputs section, upload them to your Google bucket, and make sure variables **sample_tsv_file** and **batch_tsv_file** are set to their location.
 If you include the file names without their absolute paths, you can include the path including the trailing **/** in the **path** column but you have to make sure all data files from the same batch are in the same directory.
 See below for examples for Illumina and Affymetrix arrays
 * Create a JSON file with all the variables including the cohort ID (**sample_set_id**), the **mode** of the analysis, the location of your tables and resource files, parameters to select the amount of desired parallelization.
 See below for examples for Illumina and Affymetrix arrays
 * From your workspace, go to your WORKSPACE tab, select the MoChA workflow that you had previously imported from the Broad Methods Repository
 * Select option \"Run workflow with inputs defined by file paths\" and we further recommend to select options \"Use call caching\" and \"Delete intermediate outputs\" (as these can increase 4-5x the storage footprint)
 * Click the on \"upload json\" and select the JSON files with the variable defining your run.
 Then click on \"SAVE\" and then click on \"RUN ANALYSIS\"
 * A job will have spawned that you will be able to monitor through the Job Manager to check the pipeline progress.
 While monitoring the progress, you will be able to open some summary outputs that are generated before the pipeline fully completes

+If you would rather run the pipeline without Terra, you can set up your own Cromwell server instead.
+Notice that Cromwell will need to load some input files to properly organize the batching and to do so it will need the <a href="https://cromwell.readthedocs.io/en/stable/filesystems/Filesystems/#engine-filesystems">engine filesystem</a> activated for reading files.
+Due to the many steps involved, there are many temporary files that will be generated that can be safely removed.
+If you are running Cromwell with a Google backend, we recommend to use the `"delete_intermediate_output_files": true` as a <a href="https://cromwell.readthedocs.io/en/stable/wf_options/Google/">workflow option</a>

 Filtering Output Calls
 ======================

 Once you have completed a full run of the MoChA pipeline, you will receive two tables, **mocha_stats_tsv** and **mocha_calls_tsv**, the first one with overall statistics about the samples, and the second one with the list of chromosomal alterations calls made by the MoChA software.
-The columns in the table are described in the software <a href="../mocha#chromosomal-alterations-pipeline">documentation</a>
+The columns and suggestions for filtering in the table are described in the software <a href="../mocha#chromosomal-alterations-pipeline">documentation</a>

 Not all calls made by MoChA will be mosaic chromosomal alterations.
 These are some suggestions for how to think about filtering the calls:

 * Calls with **type** CNP are inherited copy number polymorphism.
 To clean the data, MoChA attempts to call common deletions and duplications during the first pass through the data.
 These can be safely removed from your callset
-* Calls with **lod_baf_phase** less than 10.
-Mosaic chromosomal alterations always have an allelic imbalance signal as opposed to germline deletions that might have no allelic imbalance as no heterozygous sites will be called in a segment that is haploid
+* Calls with **lod_baf_phase** less than 10 are often constitutional rather than mosaic events.
+Constitutional events are more likely to be germline rather than somatic
-* Calls with **length** less than 2Mbp and **rel_cov** greater than 2.5 are likely germline duplications that can easily have a strong allelic imbalance signal.
-It might be difficult to distinguish these alterations from genuine somatic amplifications but to edge on the side of caution it is recommended to filter these out if you do not know any better
+* Calls with **length** less than 500 kbp and **rel_cov** greater than 2.5 are often germline duplications that can have a strong allelic imbalance signal.
+It might be difficult to distinguish these alterations from genuine somatic amplifications but to edge on the conservative side we recommend to filter these out unless in loci with strong prior evidence for mosaicism
-* Calls from samples that have high **baf_conc** and **baf_auto** values, the second one being a slightly better predictor, as these might indicate samples contaminated with resulting widespread allelic imbalance all around the genome.
-There is not an agreed threshold you should follow.
-Plotting the values for these two statistics can easily help identify obvious outliers
+* Samples that have low **call_rate** (by default Illumina and Affymetrix recommend less than 0.97) or high **baf_auto** values (by default we recommend a 0.03 threshold, although the correct threshold could depend on DNA microarray type) could be low quality or contaminated samples with widespread allelic imbalance across the genome.
+Plotting the values for these two statistics can help identify outliers and select the correct thresholds

 After filtering out your callset, plotting the prevalence of the number of samples with mosaic chromosomal alterations as a function of age might provide the best evidence for an acceptable filtering strategy if young individuals have little to no evidence for mosaicism.
 Notice that there is not one unique strategy that works across all datasets.
 Chromosome X and 15q11 might require special care.
 If your samples are from cell lines for example, the inactive X and the paternal region in 15q11 tend to replicate later than their active counterparts due to epigenetic mechanisms and this can cause both regions to exhibit significant amounts of allelic imbalance that is of replication timing origin